yazz/VisualJS/README.md

 Comparison with other Clojure web frameworks
 --------------------------------------------

-[Hoplon](http://http://hoplon.io/) - In my mind Hoplon is the most complete of all the Clojure web frameworks, and I think that Coils is still No.2 when compared to Hoplon.
-Hoplon uses Reactive programming and
+[Hoplon](http://http://hoplon.io/) - In my mind Hoplon is the most complete of all the Clojure web frameworks, and I think that Coils has alot of catching up to do to get as full featured as Hoplon.
+Hoplon uses Reactive programming and has an amazing is web designer friendly as GUIs can be made from HTML, instead of Clojurescript

 <br>